tsigouris007/python-scripts/README.md

 # A collection of my custom Python Scripts

 Everything seems pretty self explanatory.
+There scripts are standalone, so duplicates of code are unavoidable.

 Some extra packages may need to be installed in order for these to work.

+There are more sophisticated tools out there that can perform the same functionalities or even better but coding custom tools is always a good mental exercise.
+You can also get an idea of how these tools, you might be using, work.

 **Working with Python >= 3 version**